Batting (cricket): Vertical-bat strokes

 Vertical-bat or straight-bat shots can be played off either the front foot or the back foot depending upon the anticipated height of the ball at the moment it reaches the batter.
 The characteristic position of the bat is a vertical alignment at the point of contact.
-Vertical-bat shots are typically played with the batter's head directly above the point of contact so he is able to accurately judge the line of the ball.
+Vertical-bat shots are typically played with the batter's head directly above the point of contact so they are able to accurately judge the line of the ball.
 At this point, the bat can either be stationary and facing straight back down the wicket – known as a block or defensive shot; angled to one side – known as a glance or deflection; or travelling forwards towards the bowler – known as a drive.

 Defensive shot

-Having taken a long stride, a batter blocks the ball with a forward defensive shot.
+Having taken a long stride, a batter (Jonathan Trott) blocks the ball with a forward defensive shot.

 A block stroke is usually a purely defensive stroke designed to stop the ball from hitting the wicket or the batter's body.
 This shot has no strength behind it and is usually played with a light or "soft" grip (commentators often refer to "soft hands") and merely stops the ball moving towards the wicket.
 A block played on the front foot is known as a forward defensive, while that played on the back foot is known as a backward defensive.
 These strokes may be used to score runs, by manipulating the block to move the ball into vacant portions of the infield, in which case a block becomes a "push".
 Pushing the ball is one of the more common ways batters manipulate the strike.

 Leaving and blocking are employed much more often in first-class cricket (including Test matches), as there is no requirement to score runs as quickly as possible, thus allowing the batter to choose which deliveries to play.

 A leg glance is a delicate straight-batted shot played at a ball aimed slightly on the leg side, using the bat to flick the ball as it passes the batter, and requiring some wrist work as well, deflecting towards the square leg or fine leg area.
 The stroke involves deflecting the bat-face towards the leg side at the last moment, head and body moving inside the line of the ball.
 This shot is played "off the toes, shins or hip".
 It is played off the front foot if the ball is pitched up at the toes or shin of the batter, or off the back foot if the ball bounces at waist/hip height to the batter.
 Although the opposite term off glance is not employed within cricket, the concept of angling the bat face towards the offside to deflect the ball away from the wicket for the purpose of scoring runs through the off side is a commonly used technique.
 This would commonly be described instead as "running (or steering) the ball down to the third man".